vp-mithun/mithunvpsite/source/_posts/building-responsive-ui-using-async-await-csharp.md

 date: 2015-09-13 02:58:02
 ---

 Why build responsive UI?
 Answer seems obvious that end-user should experience that application doesn't hang often (for developers POV, a time taking background operation makes it look like hanging).
 So lets learn building responsive UI using Async Await keywords

 > Visual Studio 2012 introduced a simplified approach, async programming, that leverage asynchronous support in the .NET Framework 4.5 and the Windows Runtime.
 The compiler does the difficult work that the developer used to do, and your application retains a logical structure that resembles synchronous code.
 This is extract from [MSDN](https://msdn.microsoft.com/en-us/library/hh191443.aspx)

 ##### Source Code was in written Visual Studio 2015 Community Edition, WPF, C#, .NET 4.5 on Windows 7 OS.
-However it can be used with Visual Studio 2013/2012(any version) on Windows 8, Windows 10 also.

 Building Responsive UI using Async Await in C#
 ----------------------------------------------